KyleTryon/sentry-alert-tx-1/Beeper-Service/README.md

 ## Deployment

-Beeper-Service is designed for modern serverless/cloud platforms:
+Beeper-Service is designed to run as a persistent process.
+Recommended options:

-### Cloudflare Workers
-- **Recommended** for global low-latency delivery and edge compute.
-- Deploy using Wrangler CLI or Cloudflare dashboard.
-- Integrate with a managed MQTT broker (e.g., CloudMQTT, HiveMQ, EMQX Cloud).

-### Vercel Serverless Functions
-- Alternative for easy deployment and integration with Vercel projects.
-- Deploy via Vercel CLI or GitHub integration.
+### Docker Compose (recommended)
+- Use the provided `docker-compose.yml` to run the Beeper-Service together with an embedded Mosquitto broker and Caddy for SSL.
-- Use environment variables for MQTT broker credentials.
+- Configure environment via `.env` (see `env.template`).
+Set `DOMAIN` for SSL.

+### Docker
+- Build the Docker image using the provided `Dockerfile` and run it on your platform of choice.

+### Kubernetes
+- Deploy as a `Deployment`/`Service` pair and point it at your MQTT broker (managed or self-hosted).

+### Managed app platforms
+- Works well on long-running container platforms like Fly.io, Railway, Render, DigitalOcean Apps, or a simple VM.

+### DigitalOcean Deployment
+- Recommended to run on a small Droplet (e.g., 1GB RAM).
+Open ports 80/443 (Caddy) and 1883 (raw MQTT).
+Use the compose stack as-is.

+### Note on serverless platforms
+- Traditional serverless/FaaS (e.g., Cloudflare Workers, Vercel Serverless Functions) are generally not suitable for MQTT publishing because they are short-lived and do not allow persistent TCP connections.
+This project targets standard Node.js/container environments.

 ## Example Workflow